Basketball Practice Plan

 Ball HandlingTwo-Ball DribblingIndividual3-5 minDribble two balls simultaneously.
 Alternate same-time and alternating patterns.

-Ball HandlingGauntlet Drill3+5 minDribbler navigates through defenders who swipe at the ball.
+Ball HandlingGauntlet Drill3+5 minDribbler works down a lane of defenders reaching for the ball.
 Builds ball protection.

 ShootingForm Shooting (One Hand)Individual3 minShoot from 3-5 feet using only the shooting hand.
 Focus on elbow alignment and follow-through.